Dhar01/Loknath-Dhar.github.io/content/about.md

 ---
 # 👋 Hi..!

 I’m **Loknath**, a Linux enthusiast who bleeds Liverpool RED on matchday!
-Trying to be a better programmer with Golang, a stoner and an infrequent writer.
+Trying to be a better programmer with Golang, also a stoner and an infrequent writer.
 I enjoy cinema, and anime, can’t live without songs, and buy more books than I read.
 I feel like dancing on the occasion of playing Fifa, sometimes craving rain, and most of the time, off days.

-In the daytime, <strikethrough>I would like to see myself as a storyteller</strikethrough>, but in reality, I pass my days as Jr. DevOps Engineer and wonder when I will build a good project by myself (*yeah, I am pretty bad at programming*).
+In the daytime, ~~I would like to see myself as a storyteller~~, but in reality, I pass my days as Jr. DevOps Engineer and wonder when I will build a good project by myself (*yeah, I am pretty bad at programming*).
+One special thing about me if you ask, I don't know much about operating a Windows system.
+Always been a Linux guy!

+[Talk to me](https://t.me/Dhar01) about Linux, DevOps, InfoSec, Golang, and obviously about Football!
+Say Hi!

-Nice to meet you! 🤝
+And hey, nice to meet you! 🤝

 ## 🌻 Things I love